The Rio Times I News in Rio de Janeiro, Brazil

 POLITICS

-By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – Tension remains high in Northeastern Brazil, where a new prison riot was reported on Wednesday...
+By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – The government of Rio Grande do Norte announced on Monday a series of emergency measures...

 BUSINESS

-By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – Although still very dependent on inflation behavior and economic activity in the months ahead, Brazil’s...
+By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – Petrobras, the oil giant of Brazil, took to its website on Monday (January 23rd) to...

 - Advertisement -